Building franchises

 Workflow with Inoscope

-Inoscope gives branches a shared pricing record, company rate book and approval workflow.
+Inoscope gives branches a shared pricing draft, company rate book and approval workflow.
 Local users submit assessments while branch leads or head office reviewers check exceptions and approve.

 Accepted inputs